Nikhil1996B/React-BDD/README.md

-# BDD in JavaScript: Getting Started with Cucumber and Gherkin
+# React BDD: Getting Started with Cucumber and Gherkin

 This repository exists as a set of example implementations of Cucumber.js functionality.
 Article URL: https://www.sitepoint.com/bdd-in-javascript-cucumber-gherkin